Prakhar102/Amazon/README.md

+# Amazon
-# Amazon clone Website using HTML, CSS and JS.
+Amazon Clone Website using HTML, CSS and JavaScript.